The PTE summarize written text section is one of the important parts of the Writing module of the PTE test.

 Our template includes a well-developed grammatical structure, with the first part of the sentence introducing the main idea and the clever insertion in the second part to add the subordinate clause.
 You can even extend the sentence with the third part as well.

-One more important thing to remember is your keywords should fit the template based on both meaning and grammar.
+One more important thing to remember is that your keywords should fit the template based on both meaning and grammar.
 You can change the word form to create a correct grammar structure.

 Here is how you can do it: